 I’m a pretty liberal kind of guy but the ease with which kids can access online pornography is a breeding ground for misogyny and should concern us all.

 Earlier this year, the MP Diane Abbott warned that British culture is becoming increasingly ‘pornified’ and pressed for a national conversation between parents and children about sex, porn and technology to help redress the “anything goes” attitude to sex in Britain that so often degrades girls and women.

 Once I would have dismissed Abbott’s concerns as prudish and politically opportunistic.
-However, and I am aware how much of a cliche it makes me, now that I am a father of three children, that I strongly agree with her.
-We have a widespread problem that is already producing serious consequences that could, if we don’t act now, have a devastating effect in the years ahead.
+However, and I am aware how much of a cliche it makes me, now that I am a father of three children, I strongly agree with her.
+We have a widespread problem that is already producing serious consequences that could have a devastating effect in the years ahead.

 I encourage every parent to go online and look for pornography.
 Seriously.
 Whether you’ll be shocked or not by what you find is not the point.
 Why?
 Because you’re an adult and you have the ability to compare what you see against your own experience and to understand the concept of fantasy.
 But imagine you’re a young boy or girl viewing hard core sex for the first time and then consider the impact.
 This becomes your yardstick, your starting place and reference point for your own future sexual activity.
 This is happening everyday, for thousands of young boys and girls, and almost always without parental knowledge.
 As liberal as I am about adults and pornography, I am the polar opposite when it comes to children viewing it.